Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Findings: Labor Management as a Result of MCNs’ Discursive Construction of Algorithms (RQ2)

 As illustrated in \autoref{inter}, MCNs build streamers’ belief that algorithmic success depends on visible performance cues and technical polish.
-Once internalized, these beliefs become a foundation for control: they justify expenditures, reinforce discipline, and make streamers responsible for conditions over which they have limited influence.
-M12 captured the disciplining effect of this folk algorithmic theory: \textit{``We don’t force anyone to stay.
-But when you’ve rented equipment, decorated your room, signed the platform contract; it’s hard to walk away.
-You want to try a bit longer, just in case.''}
+M12 captured the disciplining effect of this algorithmic interpretation: \textit{“We don’t force anyone to stay.
+But when you’ve rented equipment, decorated your room, signed the platform contract; it’s hard to walk away.”}

-For MCNs, this internalization is not just a behavioral outcome—it is a business model.
-Once streamers adopt the belief that algorithmic success can be engineered through effort and appearance, they become willing customers for MCN-provided goods and services: studio rentals, training sessions, lighting kits, camera upgrades, and branding packages.
-These purchases are not simply one-time decisions, they form an ongoing cycle of reinvestment, driven by the hope that one more improvement will finally unlock algorithmic visibility.
+These behaviors and forms of self-understanding are shaped almost entirely by the algorithmic interpretations constructed and promoted by MCNs.
+In practice, live-streaming itself requires only minimal technical infrastructure, often no more than a smartphone with a built-in camera and microphone.
+Many platforms are basically functional under such basic conditions.
+The escalation of equipment purchases, studio upgrades, and aesthetic investments emerges only when streamers come to accept MCNs’ claims that algorithmic success depends on visible professionalism and constant upgrading.
+MCNs rarely compel streamers to make such purchases through direct coercion.
+Instead, investment is encouraged through interpretive frames that link spending to algorithmic recognition and future success.

-This behavior logic aligns precisely with MCNs’ internal understanding of algorithmic unpredictability.
+This behavior logic aligns with MCNs’ internal understanding of algorithmic unpredictability.
 Internally, MCNs acknowledge that algorithmic success cannot be reliably manufactured at the individual level.
 As such, they prefer to spread risk across a broad base of streamers, investing minimally while maximizing returns through volume and service monetization.
-The more streamers believe in the narrative that effort yields exposure, the more they will spend, regardless of outcome.
-In this way, the externally constructed folk theory (that visibility is earned through discipline and polish) serves the internal folk theory (that success is probabilistic and unpredictable) by ensuring that MCNs profit from both success and failure, so long as belief is sustained.
+The more streamers believe in the narrative that effort yields exposure, the more they will spend.
+In this way, the externally constructed algorithmic interpretations (that visibility is earned through discipline and polish) serves the internal interpretations (that success is probabilistic and unpredictable) by ensuring that MCNs profit from both success and failure, so long as belief is sustained.